brthanmathwoag/jancy/README.md

 ansible-playbook -i inventory site.yml
 ```

+For a more in-depth tutorial, see [Getting started](https://jancy.tznvy.eu/getting-started-versions).
-For an overview of available features, see [Configuration Concepts page](https://jancy.tznvy.eu/concepts).
+For an overview of available features, see [Configuration Concepts](https://jancy.tznvy.eu/concepts).
+For a complete reference of available modules, see [API reference](https://jancy.tznvy.eu/reference)

 ## Examples